Confluex/zuul-spring-client/README.md

 The zuul:file-store element is optional.
 It caches copies of the files (with encrypted values) to the local filesystem.
 If configured, it will be used as a backup strategy if the zuul web services are unavailable.

-<em>If left un-configured, the application will throw an exception upon startup if the service is not available.</em>
+<em>If left un-configured and ignore-resource-not-found is un-configured or set to false, the application will throw an exception upon startup if the service is not available.</em>
 </blockquote>

 <table>